porres/pd-cyclone/README_0.3-beta-1.txt

 ———————————————————————————————————————————————————————————————————————————

-version: cyclone 0.3-beta-1 - released xx/xx/xx
+current version: cyclone 0.3-beta-1 - released xx/xx/xx

 This release was tested in Pd Vanilla 0.46-7 (32 & 64 bits);
 It can work elsewhere, but hasn’t been tested.